Love Me (Jeanne Pruett album)

-Love Me is a studio album by American country music artist Jeanne Pruett.
+Love Me is the debut studio album by American country music artist Jeanne Pruett.
 It was released in October 1972 on Decca Records and was produced by Walter Haynes.
 Love Me was the debut studio recording in Pruett's music career and the first of several albums she issued with the Decca (later renamed MCA) label.
 The album contained 11 tracks, four of which were released as a singles and became charting hits on the national country music charts.

 Background and content

 Love Me was recorded between 1971 and 1972 at Bradley's Barn, a studio located in Mount Juliet, Tennessee.
 The sessions were produced by Walter Haynes.
 The project was a collection of 11 tracks.
 According to Pruett, each of the songs chosen for the album were handpicked by Pruett and Haynes as a collaborative team.
 She also chose to dedicate the album to her agent, Hubert Long, who encouraged her music career.
 Four of the album's tracks were composed by Pruett herself.
 This included two singles that were later released.
 The album also included cover versions of material first cut by other country artists.
 Among the album's cover was Dolly Parton's "Lost Forever in Your Kiss", The Davis Sisters' "I Forgot More Than You'll Ever Know" and Donna Fargo's "The Happiest Girl in the Whole U.S.A.".